A-Ribeiro/assimp2bams/README.md

   \
 John 3:16

-## font2bitmap
+## assimp2bams

-Application to read FreeType2 font types and encode to basof2 file format.
+Application to read any 3D Model (From Assimp) and convert it to bams format.

 ## Related Links